Differentially Private Fair Binary Classifications

 Then, we have:

-\end{itemize} \end{theorem} The privacy guarantee of $h^*_{\epsilon,\delta,\text{Fair}}$ has two components: the privacy guarantees of the input classifiers and the Laplace mechanism employed to privately estimate $\bar\alpha$ and $\bar\beta$ (line 2 in Algorithm~\ref{algorithm2}).
+\end{itemize} \end{theorem} The privacy guarantee of $h^*_{\eps',\delta',\text{Fair}}$ has two components: the privacy guarantees of the input classifiers and the Laplace mechanism employed to privately estimate $\bar\alpha$ and $\bar\beta$ (line 2 in Algorithm~\ref{algorithm2}).
 Thus, the privacy guarantee in the above theorem follows directly from a composition result (e.g., basic composition \cite{dwork2014algorithmic}).
 However, the analysis pertaining to fairness and utility guarantees is rather long and thus deferred to the appendix.
 The fairness guarantee demonstrates, as expected, that perfect statistical parity can no longer be achievable when requiring privacy as well.
-Nevertheless, the theorem shows that $h^*_{\epsilon,\delta,\text{Fair}}$ satisfies $\gamma$-statistical parity where $\gamma>0$ is a small constant provided that $n_0$ and $n_1$ are sufficiently large (compared to $1/\eps_2$ and $1/\eps_3$).
-We remark that the assumption of large $n_0$ and $n_1$ was implicitly made in \cite{inherent}, in which they ignored the error in estimating the proportion of label one in each subgroup.
-Finally, the utility guarantee presented in the theorem indicates that the necessary perturbations in the final prediction by $h^*_{\epsilon,\delta,\text{Fair}}$ is almost identical to what is expected by the optimal classifier having the same level of statistical parity.
+Nevertheless, the theorem shows that $h^*_{\eps',\delta',\text{Fair}}$ satisfies $\gamma$-statistical parity where $\gamma>0$ is a small constant provided that the dataset is not highly imbalanced (i.e., $\theta$ close to $0$ or $1$) and $n$ is sufficiently large (compared to $1/\eps_0$ and $1/\eps_1$).
+We remark that these assumptions were implicitly made in \cite{inherent}, in which they ignored the error in estimating the proportion of label one in each subgroup.
+Finally, the utility guarantee presented in the theorem indicates that the necessary perturbations in the final prediction by $h^*_{\eps',\delta',\text{Fair}}$ is almost identical to what is expected by the optimal classifier having the same level of statistical parity.

 Rather than aiming to achieve a small statistical parity gap and a small utility gap with high probability, we could alternatively focus on the \textit{average} guarantees for fairness and utility, as expounded by the next result.